mpebert70/PoolDashboard/README.md

     #!/bin/bash

-    # This script is called by .conf/lxsession/LXDE-pi/autostart
+    # This script is called by ~/.conf/labwc/autostart
-    # The sleep is included to allow enough time for the
+    # The sleep was originally included to allow enough time for the
-    # desktop background to be loaded before the program starts
+    # desktop background to be loaded before the program starts.
+    # It might not be needed any longer.

     sleep 3
-    xdg-open Desktop/pool_dashboard.desktop
+    gio launch /home/pi/Desktop/pool_dashboard.desktop

-As indicated in the comments, the sleep command is needed to allow enough time for the desktop background to be loaded before the application starts.
-The xdg-open command is used to open/run the desktop entry file as if a user had double-clicked on the icon.
+As indicated in the comments, the sleep command was originally needed to allow enough time for the desktop background to be loaded before the application starts.
+It might not be needed any longer.
+The "gio launch" command is used to open/run the desktop entry file as if a user had double-clicked on the icon.

 See the the section on Raspberry Pi Configuration for information on the configuration file changes required to auto launch the application.